darander/buildroot/README.md

-# Erlang-powered Buildroot repo for the BeagleBone
+# Erlang-focused Buildroot for the BeagleBone

 This README contains basic instructions for creating a system image for the BeagleBone using Buildroot.
 The image is meant for creating embedded Erlang nodes.
 Packages can easily be added using Buildroot's `make menuconfig` configuration editor.

 ## Preparing your system

 Buildroot requires several packages to be installed on the system before it can work.
 On Ubuntu, the following apt-get line is sufficient:

-    sudo apt-get install git-core bison flex g++ gettext texinfo libncurses5-dev qemu-user
+    sudo apt-get install git-core bison flex g++ gettext texinfo libncurses5-dev

+If you'd like to compile in HiPE support, qemu is currently needed.
+On recent distros it is sufficient to run "sudo apt-get install qemu-user" or similar.
+On Ubuntu 10.04, the default version of qemu is too old.

+Download qemu from
+http://wiki.qemu.org/Download and compile from source by running the
+following:

+    ./configure --target-list=arm-linux-user
+    make
+    sudo make install

 ## Building